chufangao/CTOD/baselines/README.md

 1. For running SPOT: change the train, test and validation data paths in run_spot.py and run the python file.
 2. For running BioBERT: change the train, test and validation data paths in biobert_trial_outcome.py and run the python file.
+3. For running PubMedBERT: change the train, test and validation data paths in pubmedbert_trial_outcome.py and run the python file.